unChaz/sci-fi-5e/srd/classes/druid.md

 >
 > A druid holds certain plants to be sacred, particularly alder, ash, birch, elder, hazel, holly, juniper, mistletoe, oak, rowan, willow, and yew.
 Druids often use such plants as part of a Techcasting focus, incorporating lengths of oak or yew or sprigs of mistletoe.
 >
 > Similarly, a druid uses such woods to make other objects, such as weapons and pulse shields.
 Yew is associated with death and rebirth, so weapon handles for scimitars or sickles might be fashioned from it.
 Ash is associated with life and oak with strength.
-These woods make excellent hafts or whole weapons, such as clubs or quarterstaffs, as well as pulse shields.
+These woods make excellent hafts or whole weapons, such as clubs or Bowstaffs, as well as pulse shields.
 Alder is associated with air, and it might be used for thrown weapons, such as darts or ion daggers.
 >
 > Druids from regions that lack the plants described here have chosen other plants to take on similar uses.
 For instance, a druid of a desert region might value the yucca tree and cactus plants.